Tethyshadros

-Tethyshadros ("Tethyan hadrosauroid") is a genus of hadrosauroid dinosaur from Trieste, Italy.
+Tethyshadros ("Tethyan hadrosauroid") is a genus of hadrosauroid dinosaur from the Late Cretaceous (Campanian) Calcare di Aurisina (previously thought to come from the younger Liburnia Formation) of Trieste, Italy.
 The type and only species is T. insularis.

 Discovery and naming

 Sometime in the 1980s, Alceo Tarlao and Giorgio Rimoli reported finding fragments of dinosaur bone while prospecting for rare bones.
 The abandoned quarry these were found in was only 100m inland, at Villagio del Pescatore, Trieste Province, Italy.
 It was from this quarry that a nearly complete hadrosaur skeleton was discovered in 1994.
 Lying on a vertical rockface, the specimen required a difficult excavation process, involving the removal of over 300 cubic metres of mineral and use of large equipment.
 Palaeontologist Fabio Della Vacchia among others served as scientific director for the excavation.
 Many other fossils, including various other hadrosaur specimens, were uncovered in the process.
 The main skeleton was not extracted until 1999.
 The significance of the find was immediately recognized, being the oldest hadrosaur known from the Europe and the most complete large dinosaur skeleton found on the continent since the 19th century discovery of Iguanodon remains at Bernissart, Belgium.